ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-09-05-GEAR-Center-Winners.md

 excerpt: Three groups received $300,000 each for innovative solutions to government challenges outlined in the President’s Management Agenda.

-image: /img/blog/a-11-logo.png
+image: /img/blog/GEAR-center-graphic.PNG
-image_accessibility: Photo of A-11 cover page which reads "Circular NO. A-11, Preparation, Submission, and Execution of the Budget, Executive Office of the President, Office of Management and Budget, June 2019"
+image_accessibility: A map of the United States that says "GEAR Center Challenge Winners."

 authors:
 - Performance.gov Team